bioconda/bioconda.github.io/_sources/recipes/sra-tools/README.rst.txt

    :license: Public Domain
    :recipe: /`sra-tools <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/sra-tools>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/sra-tools/meta.yaml>`_
+   :links: biotools: :biotools:`sra-tools`

-   The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.
+   \"The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.\"